How To Manage the Voices in Your Head?

 One situation, three voices, three narratives.
 So how can engaging with each of them help?
 My conversations to each:

 I asked my child if there is anything she wanted me to do about my hair before leaving the house.
 She agreed there was nothing I could do and agreed to stop worrying about it.
 She got quiet.

 I asked my intellect if there was anything she felt I could do differently to make it to my appointment on time.
 She agreed that there was indeed nothing I could do.
 I assured her that even if I was late nothing major would happen.

 I lastly spoke to my ego, the voice that likes to mouth off, egg the others on and be confrontational.
 I kindly, but firmly told my ego to be nice and to watch her language.
-There was no need to be annoyed with the others voicing their concerns.
+Let's be kind to ourselves.

 Peace at Last

 Silence.
 Peace.
 At least for a minute.
-That is what all of this leads to, peace of mind.
+That's what this work leads to - peace of mind.

-If you confront and deal with the voices in your head, you will be left with peace.
+If you engage and negotiate with the voices in your head, you will be left with peace.
 You will also have a true sense of empowerment, since you are taking charge of managing your mindset instead of your mindset managing you.

 Would you like help working through your limiting beliefs?
 Click the 'Contact' button in the top right corner or simply send us an email to email@example.com to schedule your free discovery session.

 Remember, at JOYVIAL, we are committed to helping you live your healthiest, most JOYful life.
 For all the latest health and wellness tips and to get inspired, following along with us on Facebook, Instagram, LinkedIn and Twitter.